 The Samsung T7 Touch is the latest member of Samsung’s portable SSD family.
 Like the Samsung T5 before it, this titchy drive has a lovely, sleek aluminium chassis that’s roughly the same size as a couple of stacked credit cards.
 Only now it has a fancy fingerprint reader for extra security and supports the nippier USB 3.2 Gen 2 standard, leading to sequential read and write speeds that are almost twice as fast as its T5 predecessor.
-Is it necessarily a better buy than the best gaming SSD-grade T5, though?
+Is it necessarily a better buy than the best SSD for gaming-grade T5, though?
 Here’s wot I think.

 The Samsung T7 Touch does, however, cost a lot more, with the 500GB model coming in at an eye-watering £130, while the 1TB and 2TB models are set to cost £196 and £366 respectively when it launches at the end of January (US pricing TBC).
 There will also be a non-Touch version coming out in May, which supports the same USB 3.2 Gen 2 standard but ditches the fingerprint reader, but with no word from Samsung on how much that’s going to cost yet, it’s difficult to say how much cheaper it’s going to be as a result.